Transylvania University is a destination for the arts.

 Fine Arts Departmental Scholarships

-Students may compete for scholarships in fine arts with awards ranging from $1,000-$3,000.
-These scholarships are available for non majors, majors and minors, and may be combined with other academic awards.
-Applicants must be admitted to the university for fall 2021 before being considered for fine arts scholarships.
+Incoming first-year students may compete for scholarships in the fine arts with awards ranging from $1,000-$3,000 annually.
+These scholarships may be combined with other academic scholarships.
+Applicants must have applied and have been admitted to the university for the 2022-2023 school year before being considered for fine arts scholarships.